lorenzodejong/next-sanity-image/README.md

 ## Image transformations

 Custom transformations to the resulting image can be made by implementing the `imageBuilder` callback function.
 Note that it's recommended to implement a memoized callback, either by implementing the function outside of the component function scope or by making use of [`useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback).
 Otherwise the props will be recomputed for every render.

-The same can be done for the blur-up placeholder image by using the `blurUpImageBuilder` option.

 ```jsx
 //...